Artiizan/vps-rest-api/README.md

 These files should contain the data provided in the challenge description.

-Once you have created the `dataset` folder and populated it with the required JSON files, you can proceed with local debugging and making a `GET` request to the endpoint.

 ### Running the Project Locally

 1. **Clone the repository** to your local machine.
 2. **Navigate to the project directory** where the `VehiclePerformanceSoftware.sln` file is located.
 3. **Run in VS Code:** you can start the application using the `F5` Key or the Debug button.
-4. **Seed the database** (if necessary on first run) by placing the required JSON files in the `dataset` folder as described in the "Seeding" section above.
+4. **Seed the database** (if necessary on first run) after placing the `dataset` files as described above.
+Navigate to the Swagger UI at `http://localhost:5000/`.
+Locate the `GET` request for `/database/seed` and Execute it.
+This will take a couple of seconds as it Parses and stores the data from the JSON files into our fresh database.

 ### Accessing the API Documentation